mansipatil12/CSET11_Statistical_MachineLearning/README.md

 # My Machine Learning Journey and Projects

 Welcome to my repository where I document my journey in the fascinating world of Machine Learning (ML).
-This repository is both a personal log of my learning progress as a part CSET211 course at my uni and a showcase of the projects I have undertaken.
+This repository is both a personal log of my learning progress as a part CSET211 and CSET301 course at my uni and a showcase of the projects I have undertaken.
 Here, you will find a mix of theoretical concepts, practical implementations, and personal insights that I have gathered along my ML journey.

 ## How to Navigate